 Triamterene has been found in renal stones in association with the other usual calculus components.
 DYAZIDE should be used with caution in patients with a history of renal stones.

 Institute such measures cautiously with frequent determinations of serum potassium levels.
-Potassium levels persistently above 6 mEq per liter require careful observation and treatment.
+Potassium levels persistently above 6 mEq/L require careful observation and treatment.
 Serum potassium levels do not necessarily indicate true body potassium concentration.
 A rise in plasma pH may cause a decrease in plasma potassium concentration and an increase in the intracellular potassium concentration.
 Discontinue corrective measures for hypokalemia immediately if laboratory determinations reveal an abnormal elevation of serum potassium.

 Discontinue DYAZIDE and substitute a thiazide diuretic alone until potassium levels return to normal.

-DYAZIDE may produce an elevated blood urea nitrogen level, creatinine level or both.
+DYAZIDE may produce an elevated blood urea nitrogen (BUN) level, creatinine level, or both.
 This apparently is secondary to a reversible reduction of glomerular filtration rate or a depletion of intravascular fluid volume (prerenal azotemia) rather than renal toxicity; levels usually return to normal when DYAZIDE is discontinued.
 If azotemia increases, discontinue DYAZIDE.
 Periodic BUN or serum creatinine determinations should be made, especially in elderly patients and in patients with suspected or confirmed renal insufficiency.